Coke With Coffee: What Is Coca-Cola’s New Drink?

 Most Brazilian coffees are natural . . . or pulped natural . . . [this adds] a substantial body, sweetness, smoothness, and complexity to the coffee’s profile.

 Brazilian coffee is known for being high-quality, specialty-grade, low in acidity, and distinctive, with a delectable mix of sweet caramel and chocolate notes (2).

 Coca-Cola coffee is not the healthiest option.
 Be careful if you plan to enjoy your morning coffee and have this Coke coffee drink.
 Both are best enjoyed in moderation.
-Check what’s listed on each flavour of Coke coffee nutrition facts for more information.
+Check what’s listed on each flavor of Coke coffee nutrition facts for more information.

 Yes, coke with coffee is good.
 If you’re the kind of person with a strong sweet tooth and likes trying new things that are both coffee-related and overloaded with sweetness, then this is for you.
 The buttery-sweetened Coke notes go surprisingly well with the buzzing bitterness of the coffee.
-The coffee and flavouring are there, but it is undeniably a Coke through and through.
+The coffee and flavoring are there, but it is undeniably a Coke through and through.